MathCognitionUCSF/ucsf-dyslexia-center-data-ecosystem/README.md

 The structure is ready to handle diverse data types from various centers, ensuring a wide range of applicability.

 ### 5. Prepared for Data Sharing
-With the use of BIDS format, the system is already aligned with standards for data sharing in the neuroscience community.
+With the use of [BIDS](https://bids.neuroimaging.io/) format, the system is already aligned with standards for data sharing in the neuroscience community.

 ### 6. Integrative Approach
-Instead of creating new data storage tools and attempting to reinvent our entire system, this ecosystem smartly integrates established tools like REDCap and LAVA, ensuring best practices are followed.
+Instead of creating new data storage tools and attempting to reinvent our entire previous system, this ecosystem smartly integrates established tools like REDCap and LAVA, ensuring best practices are followed.

 ### 7. Secure Platform
 Tools like Voilà ensure that while data can be accessed and visualized, the raw data remains secure.